AWS versus Google Cloud Pricing Comparison

 Furthermore, one of the best features of ParkMyCloud is that you do not have to wait until the end of the billing cycle to find out how much you will save.
 Our user-friendly interface displays your projected savings over the next thirty days as soon as you apply your parking schedules.
 With total visibility across all your cloud accounts via ParkMyCloud´s single-view dashboard, you can make further savings by identifying unused and underused resources and terminating or reassigning them as necessary.

 Therefore, whether our AWS versus Google Cloud pricing comparison has helped you make a decision about where you should deploy your resources in the cloud, you can be sure of one thing – whichever cloud provider you choose, it will always pay to schedule on/off times for your non-production instances with ParkMyCloud.
 To find how much you could save, take a free trial of ParkMyCloud by clicking any “Try it Free” button.
-Alternatively, do not hesitate to contact us and discuss your requirements with a member of our friendly Customer Service Team.
+Alternatively, do not hesitate to contact us and discuss your requirements with our team.